-Nintendo is launching a coral pink Switch Lite in Japan
+Nintendo is launching a coral pink Switch Lite

 Animal Crossing has a wider appeal than even many of Nintendo’s other properties.
 And the company wants to offer more options for those fans to express themselves.

-Nintendo has not confirmed if the Coral Pink Switch Lite is coming to other regions.
-I’ve reached out to Nintendo of America for more information.
-But even if that’s the eventual plan, production delays could get in the way.

-The coral pink Switch Lite will not face production delays until at least April
+The coral pink Switch Lite could eventually face production delays

 Chinese manufacturing is responsible for a significant chunk of Nintendo’s hardware production.
 And the ongoing outbreak of COVID-19 (also known as coronavirus) is disrupting those workers and plants.